Liddle Syndrome Overview

 This condition is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.

+Di Zhang practices in Beijing, China.
+Zhang is rated as an Elite expert by MediFind in the treatment of Liddle Syndrome.
+Their top areas of expertise are Liddle Syndrome, Low Potassium Level, Apparent Mineralocorticoid Excess, and Hypoaldosteronism.

+Peng Fan practices in Beijing, China.
+Mr. Fan is rated as an Elite expert by MediFind in the treatment of Liddle Syndrome.
+His top areas of expertise are Liddle Syndrome, Sengers Syndrome, Low Potassium Level, and Takayasu Arteritis.

 Kun-qi Yang practices in Beijing, China.
 Yang is rated as an Elite expert by MediFind in the treatment of Liddle Syndrome.
-They are also highly rated in 7 other conditions, according to our data.
-Their top areas of expertise are Liddle Syndrome, Low Potassium Level, Apparent Mineralocorticoid Excess, Takayasu Arteritis, and Angioplasty.
+Their top areas of expertise are Liddle Syndrome, Low Potassium Level, Apparent Mineralocorticoid Excess, and Familial Progressive Cardiac Conduction Defect.

-Peng Fan practices in Beijing, China.
-Fan is rated as an Elite expert by MediFind in the treatment of Liddle Syndrome.
-He is also highly rated in 8 other conditions, according to our data.
-His top areas of expertise are Liddle Syndrome, Low Potassium Level, Takayasu Arteritis, Pacemaker Implantation, and Heart Transplant.

-Toshiaki Makino practices in Nagoya, Japan.
-Makino is rated as an Elite expert by MediFind in the treatment of Liddle Syndrome.
-He is also highly rated in 2 other conditions, according to our data.
-His top areas of expertise are Liddle Syndrome, Low Potassium Level, Tonsillitis, and Rhabdomyolysis.